 Listening and seeking feedback from beneficiaries is a key component of project development and management.
 Feedback practice allows funding and implementing organizations to be responsive to the needs of communities, innovate their programs, surface hidden problems and ultimately, be more effective in impact delivery.

 However, foundations and implementing partners may or may not necessarily have a systematic feedback practice.
-In this webinar, we explored how organizations can build a listening infrastructure into their pre-existing operations.
+In this webinar, we explore how organizations can build a listening infrastructure into their pre-existing operations.
 More importantly, how can they effectively utilize all kinds of feedback, whether positive or negative, while using different forms of data collection.
-Furthermore, AVPN, supported by Fund for Shared Insight, shared a landscape study on the state of feedback practice in the Philippines.
+Furthermore, AVPN, supported by Fund for Shared Insight, shall share a landscape study on the state of feedback practice in the Philippines.

-- The Philippine landscape on feedback practice and how it compares vis-à-vis other featured countries
+- Understand the Philippine landscape on feedback practice and how it compares to other countries.

-- Insights on how feedback can be leveraged for innovation, consensus building and addressing the power distance between funders, implementers and beneficiaries
+- Develop insights on how feedback can be leveraged for innovation, consensus building and address the power distance between funders, implementers and beneficiaries.

 - Explore how systematic listening and feedback practice can be integrated into an organization’s operations.

 Fund for Shared Insight has supported landscape scans in Brazil, India, Kenya, Mexico, the Philippines, and Tanzania.
 You may find out more about the Country-Specific Landscape Scans here.